 Hey everyone!
 How was your holiday weekend?

 We took the kids to an amusement park on Saturday, which in hindsight was not the best choice considering everyone else apparently had the same idea.
 But it was still super fun.
 Got in a couple of roller coasters and water rides, and caught the dolphin show, which was great.
-Haley decided she wants to become a marine biologist.
+My daughter decided she wants to become a marine biologist.
 Until she got her face painted, and then decided she wants to do that.
 Squirrel!

 Then we spent Sunday and Monday in the backyard with friends.
 Grilling, swimming, and relaxing.
 It was perfect.
 It felt really weird to send the kids back to school this morning – it already feels like summer!

 But we have a few days left.
 And it’s freaking hot, you guys.
 103 today and it’s supposed to be 106 on Thursday.
 Say what?

 So I’m making no churn ice cream.
 This strawberry version is my new favorite!

 The ice cream can remain frozen in an aright container for up to 2 weeks.

 Other no churn ice cream recipes to try!

 - 1/3 cup strawberry jam , warmed to loosen